jakubzolkos/document-analyzer/README.md

 ## Standalone NLP API
 While the application uses a generic implementation of the natural language processing functionalities, an API is also available for users who want to use them in external applications.
 You can find the API in the nlpapi.py file.
 This API provides a set of endpoints for processing and analyzing documents.
 The supported file formats include PDF, JPG, PNG, DOC, and DOCX.
+Many of the endpoints support an optional text argument that allows performing analysis on text string data instead of a file.
+This allows for easy use of different analysis combinations.
 Functionalities:

 - Extract text from a document
 - Extract the main topic of a document